MhatteBoi/MhatteBoi/README.md

 <h2>🌟 About Me</h2>

 <h3>🎯 Who am I?</h3>
-<p>I’m a beginner fullstack developer passionate about creating digital solutions.
+<p>I’m a fullstack developer passionate about creating digital solutions.
 My journey into web development is powered by curiosity and the drive to build things that make an impact.</p>

 <h3>💻 What I’m working with:</h3>
 <ul>